 Our first lecture picks up one of the themes raised by Salisbury's reading - of the complexity and on-going importance of Indigenous peoples to colonial history - and situates it in what becomes Canada.
 It's important for us to understand that for much of this early period - indeed, until the early 19th-century - most of what we now call Canada remained Indigenous.
 Moreover, not only did Indigenous people still control that territory, they still shaped the basic histories unfolding in Canada.
 Europeans altered that history, but did not fundamentally alter its course.
 This will change in the late 18th and early 19th centuries (and later still further west).
 But in the 17th century and much of the 18th, Europeans were walking into existing stories and existing relationships; they were intruders in an ongoing Indigenous history.

 Our readings then ask us to look at the fur trade and assess its place in Canadian history.
-In particular, the readings from Visions ask us to assess the role that Indigenous people played.
+In particular, our reading asks us to assess the role that Indigenous people played.
 Approached from that perspective, it's clear that the Fur Trade, though driven in many ways by European markets, was also driven by Indigenous interests.

 And in our second lecture, we look at just what that early French empire looked like.
 There's a lot we can say, but the short answer is that for the first fifty years or so it didn't look like much more than a trading post on the edge of Indigenous territory.
 As we'll see, the French treated its North American colonies more like commercial enterprises than settlement colonies.
 That means that the French presence on the land was much lighter, though through trade its reach was much greater.
 This also dramatically affected their relationship with Indigenous peoples, where compared with the English they had much more balanced, much more favourable relations.
 The fur trade is at the heart of that relationship.

-1st, how each approaches the topic: What is the question each asks?
+1st, how does the author approach their topic: What are the questions the historian asks?
 What is the answer (the argument) each posits?

 2nd, the evidence they use: While reading the text, be attentive to when and how each uses evidence.
 Do you see significant differences in the types of evidence each uses?
 Does that affect our reading?
 Is it more/less credible?
 Explain.